Gun Range Checklist: Foolproof Way to Get Range Ready

 Having the right bag for a long day on the range can make a real difference.
 There are no sherpas on most ranges, and have the right bag that’s easy to carry will make humping all that ammo from your car to the classroom to the range and back a lot easier.
 Headed out for a match?
 You’re going to be switching bays a lot, and the right bag will make that much easier on you.

 Ensuring that you have everything you may need for your specific activity is important.
 There are a few places you can source this information.
-For classes, usually instructors will provide you a list of what you need to bring for the class.
+For classes, usually, instructors will provide you a list of what you need to bring for the class.
 For a match, you can learn about the gear required in the association’s rulebook.
 Many times as, as you spend more time at classes and ranges, your list of required gear will grow.
+Such as gun cleaning tools.

 Originally published in the Septemeber 2014 issue of GunUp the Magazine.